Rinchinnyamyn Amarjargal

-Rinchinnyamyn Amarjargal (Mongolian Ринчиннямын Амаржаргал; born February 27, 1961) was the 21st Prime Minister of Mongolia from July 30, 1999 to July 26, 2000.
+Rinchinnyamyn Amarjargal (Mongolian Ринчиннямын Амаржаргал; born 27 February 1961) is a Mongolian politician and economist who served as the 21st Prime Minister of Mongolia from 30 July 1999 to 26 July 2000.
 He is a leading member of the Democratic Party.

-Life

-Early years and education
+Early life and education

-Amarjargal was born in Ulaanbaatar in 1961.
-He is fluent in Mongolian, Russian and English.

-He attended the Plekhanov Russian University of Economics in Moscow and earned a diploma in financial economy in 1982.
+Amarjargal was born in Ulaanbaatar on 27 February 1961.
+He is fluent in Mongolian, Russian, and English.
+He attended the Plekhanov Institute of National Economy in Moscow from 1978 and earned a bachelor's diploma in financial economics in 1982.
 From 1981 to 1982, he also attended the Evening University for Marxism–Leninism.

-After that, Amarjargal worked at the Central Committee of Mongolian Trade Union.
-He taught at Military Institute from 1983 to 1990 and at Technical University from 1990 to 1991.
+After that, Amarjargal worked at the Central Committee of the Confederation of Mongolian Trade Unions.
+He taught at the Military Institute from 1983 to 1990, where he rose to the rank of captain, and at the Technical University from 1990 to 1991.
 He worked as a director of the Economic College of Mongolia from 1991 to 1996.
-From 1994 to 1995, he studied at the University of Bradford, West Yorkshire, England, and graduated with a Master of Science in Macroeconomic Policy and Planning.
-During his state visit in England in March 2000, the university granted him an honorary doctorate.
+From 1994 to 1995, he studied at the University of Bradford in England and graduated with a Master of Science in Macroeconomic Policy and Planning.
+During his state visit to England in March 2000, the university awarded him an honorary doctorate.

 In 2003, Amarjargal was a visiting research fellow at the Institute of Economic Research, Hitotsubashi University in Japan.
+He completed a doctor's degree in economic security at the National Intelligence Academy, an affiliate of the General Intelligence Agency of Mongolia.